sumayaafreen12179-glitch/Focusmate/README.md

-﻿# Focusmate
-A full-stack productivity web application built using Flask that features a custom Pomodoro timer, productivity analytics using Chart.js, streak tracking logic, and persistent data storage with SQLite.
+A full-stack productivity web application built using Flask that features a custom Pomodoro timer, streak tracking logic, productivity analytics using Chart.js, and persistent data storage with SQLite.